femrtnz/cloud-provider-x-cli/README.md

 # Cloud Provider X (CPX)

 ## CLI tool
-I CLI tool was created in order to consume data from CPX.
+A CLI tool was created in order to consume data from CPX.
 This tool was created with python3 anc it is using the Click framework to provide the CLI functionality.
 I created this trying to be user friendly, and following a common pattern of really used cli's as `kubectl`